Pennsylvania Department of Health

 Observations:

-Based on review of facility policy, shower schedule documents, resident clinical records, resident and staff interviews, it was determined that the facility failed to provide Activity of Daily Living (ADL) assistance for one of seven sampled residents (Resident R1).
+Based on review of facility policy, clinical record review and resident and staff interviews it was determined that the facility failed to provide Activities of Daily Living (ADL) assistance for three of four residents reviewed (Resident R1, R2, and R3).

 Findings include: